What Is a Spiritual Journey? An Insider Guide to Transformation

 While getting to know your current personality is part of the process, this initial inquiry is still an exploration of what’s mainly conscious and known.

 The second phase of our spiritual journey is where things get messy.
-Here, we begin a deeper exploration of the unknown—the stuff buried inside of us (the unconscious).
+In this alchemical process, we begin a deeper exploration of the unknown—the stuff buried inside of us (the unconscious).
 As such, the genuine ordeals, trials, and tribulations begin to unfold.

 In this stage, we explore our past and get to know the archetypes (or parts) within our psyche.
 Even though we consciously don’t recall many events from childhood, it’s all recorded within our field.

-Our childhood traumas are unearthed during this stage of the spiritual journey.
+During this stage of the spiritual journey, we unearth childhood traumas.
 These traumas created divides within our psyche that need healing.

 In this stage, the focus is on self-analysis, inner observation, cultivating understanding, and self-healing.

-The final stage of our spiritual journey comes after the splits in the psyche are brought to consciousness and mostly healed.
-A lot of the stagnant energy caused by trauma and repression is released and returned to us.
+The final stage of our spiritual journey comes after we bring the splits in the psyche to consciousness and address them.
+A lot of the stagnant psychic energy caused by trauma and repression is released and returned to us.

 The self we were before is now seen as the false self.
 It was a set of concepts based on prior conditioning and programming.
 We can fully see that now.
 In observing this, we stand separate from it (as the witness).
 It’s still there, but we are certainly not that.